FredyRamadhan/FredyRamadhan/README.md

-- 👋 Hi, I’m Fredy
+- 👋 Hi, I’m Fredy.
-- 👀 I’m interested in web deveopment and UI design
+- 👀 I’m interested in web development and UI/UX design.
-- 👨‍🎓 I'm currently a student at Universitas Sebelas Maret, Indonesia
+- 👨‍🎓 I'm currently a student at Universitas Sebelas Maret, Indonesia.

 <!---
 FredyRamadhan/FredyRamadhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.